place semi-folded, white starched, linen napkin on ones lap.

 # do not use a knife to cut the crustless sandwiches.
 It’s finger food for heavens sake, take small dainty bites and chew with supreme elegance.

-# use napkin to wipe lips, before taking dainty sips of tea.
+# use napkin to dab lips, before taking dainty sips of tea.
 Dainty & quiet!
+Dab with napkin.
+Do NOT wipe!

 # if you are on a low table, pick up saucer & tea cup.
 On a high table only pick up tea cup and leave the saucer well alone.
 And do not, I repeat do NOT, have your little finger sticking out, when holding the cup.